zdhali/End2End_ML_V3/README.md

 **Check Documentation-ZD/Documentation Machine Learning.html for changes that may be needed to the files**

-	-To build the docker image:
+	- To build the docker image:

 ```